Hear Here Hearing Loss Awareness Training for Local Government

 Training content reflects typical day-to-day scenarios where council staff may experience challenges communicating with customers who have hearing loss.

-All hearing loss-related technical and medical inputs were provided or reviewed by a consulting audiologist.
+Hearing loss related technical and medical inputs were provided or reviewed by a consulting audiologist from the University of Queensland.

 Learning module package options

-- The Hear Here learning module is provided as a downloadable SCORM compliant file for immediate inclusion in your organisation’s learning management system (LMS).
+- The Hear Here learning module is provided as a downloadable SCORM-compliant file for immediate inclusion in your organisation’s learning management system.

 - A one-off fee covers setup, complementary module resource kit, and use for the life of the product.